neooblaster/NeoEphemeris/README.md

 # NeoEphemeris
 NeoEphemeris is a Web Interface Ephemeris for Web browsers.
 It's mainly built for RaspberryPI with embeded screen.

+Currently, there is no application to show you as demonstration, but i will try to deploy one commit per day.

+# To Do List

+* Finished main README.md
+* Deploy Git repository for Template
+* Deploy Git repository for SYSLang & SYSLangCompilator
+* Make & Deploy Manual for Template in md format
+* Make & Deploy Manual for SYSLang & SYSLangCompilator in md format
+* Make & Deploy Manual for xhrQuery in md format
+* Make & Deploy Manual for SSEOverhaul in md format

+# Requirements

+## 1. Get a RaspberryPI Model

+## 2. Get the Raspbian OS (Debian for Raspberry PI)

+## 3. How To Install Raspbian

+## 4. Basis Configuration

+### 4.1.
+Set Hosname

+### 4.2.
+Set Network config

+### 4.3.
+Change Dedicated Memory

+### 4.4.
+Change Keyboard Configuration

+### 4.5.
+Set Boot Mode As Command Line

+### 4.63 Update Raspbian

 # How To Install NeoEphemeris